Faculty and Staff Training

 Faculty Training Opportunities

-Visit the IDDS web site to view upcoming training oppportunities.
-Register using the Training Calendar .
+IDWT web site to view upcoming training opportunities.
+Register using the

 Microsoft Office Resources